culturesofknowledge/emplaces/design/display.md

 ## Permanent URI

-**Priority:** High

-**Source:** Generated

-This should be a short form permanent URI based on the custom domain for EM Places (emplaces.info).
+This should be a short form permanent URI based on the custom domain for EM Places (probably emplaces.info).
 It should allow the URI to be copied to the clipboard on mouseclick and reveal what will be copied on mouseover.

 ## Name Attestations

-**Priority:** High

-**Source:** Additional metadata

 Attestations are sourced instances of name variants of the preferred and alternative names in core data.
 For example, if a scholar finds a reference to Siena in a manuscript written 'Ciena' and (TBD via the editorial policy) this is not already listed as an alternative name in our reference gazetteers, then this toponym can be recorded here, along with the language, date, and source for the attestation.